cloudfoundry/korifi/INSTALL.md

 Korifi uses two kinds of TLS certificates:
 1. Ingress certificates: if `generateIngressCertificates` is set to `true`, Korifi will generate self-signed certificates and use them for API and workloads ingress.
-1. Webhook certificates: if `generateWebhookCertificates` is set to `true` (the default value), Korifi will generate self-signed certificates and use them for webhooks.
+1. Internal certificates: if `generateInternalCertificates` is set to `true` (the default value), Korifi will generate self-signed certificates and use them for securing internal communication, like webhooks.

 A running cert-manager is a prerequisite for generating self-signed certificates.

-If you want to generate certificates yourself, set `generateIngressCertificates` and `generateWebhookCertificates` to `false` and point to your own certificates using the following values:
+If you want to generate certificates yourself, set `generateIngressCertificates` and `generateInternalCertificates` to `false` and point to your own certificates using the following values:

 1. `api.apiServer.ingressCertSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the API ingress certificate; defaults to `korifi-api-ingress-cert`.
+1. `api.apiServer.internalCertSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing a certificate that is valid for `korifi-api-svc.korifi.svc.cluster.local` (the internal dns of the korifi api); defaults to `korifi-api-internal-cert`.
 1. `controllers.workloadsTLSSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the workload ingress certificate; defaults to `korifi-workloads-ingress-cert`.
 1. `controllers.webhookCertSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the webhook certificate for the controllers deployment; defaults to `korifi-controllers-webhook-cert`.
 1. `kpackImageBuilder.webhookCertSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the webhook certificate for the kpackImageBuilder deployment; defaults to `korifi-kpack-image-builder-webhook-cert`.